tillitis/tkey-ssh-agent/README.md

 tkey-ssh-agent can be built for and run on Windows.
 The Makefile has a `windows` target that produces `tkey-ssh-agent.exe` and `tkey-ssh-agent-tray.exe`.
-The former is a regular command-line program that can be used for example in PowerShell.
-The latter is a small program (built for the `windowsgui` subsystem; no console) that sets up a tray icon and launches `tkey-ssh-agent.exe` (which it expects to find next to itself) with the same arguments that it was itself passed.
+The former is a regular command-line program that can be used, for example, in PowerShell.
+The latter is a small program (built for the `windowsgui` subsystem; no console) that sets up a tray icon and launches `tkey-ssh-agent.exe` (which it expects to find in the same directory as itself) with the arguments provided.
 For automatically starting the SSH agent when logging onto the computer, a shortcut to `tkey-ssh-agent-tray.exe`, with the required arguments, can be added in your user's `Startup` folder.

-When using the `--uss` option (as described for `tkey-runapp` above), the Windows build by default uses the pinentry program from Gpg4win for requesting the User-Supplied Secret.
+When using the `--uss` option (as described for `tkey-runapp` above), the Windows build defaults to the pinentry program from Gpg4win for requesting the User-Supplied Secret.
 This package can be installed
 using: `winget install GnuPG.Gpg4win`.

 The SSH Agent supports being used by the native OpenSSH client `ssh.exe` (part of Windows Optional Features and installable using `winget`).
-The environment variable `SSH_AUTH_SOCK` should be set to the complete path of the Named Pipe that tkey-ssh-agent listens on.
+The `SSH_AUTH_SOCK` environment variable should be set to the complete path of the Named Pipe that tkey-ssh-agent listens on.

-For example, if it is started using `./tkey-ssh-agent.exe -a tkey-ssh-agent` the environment variable could be set for the current PowerShell like this:
+For example, if it is started using `./tkey-ssh-agent.exe -a tkey-ssh-agent`, the environment variable could be set for the current PowerShell like this:

 ```powershell
 $env:SSH_AUTH_SOCK = '\\.\pipe\tkey-ssh-agent'
 ```

-Setting this environment variable persistently, for future PowerShell terminals, Visual Studio Code, and other programs can be done through the System Control Panel.
+The System Control Panel can be used to set the environment variable persistently for future PowerShell terminals, Visual Studio Code, and other programs.
 Or using PowerShell:

 ```powershell
 [Environment]::SetEnvironmentVariable('SSH_AUTH_SOCK', '\\.\pipe\tkey-ssh-agent', 'User')